Exxon Mobil bets big on China LNG, sidesteps trade war

 The multi-billion dollar bets still faces risks from the Sino-U.S. trade dispute.
 China has vowed to respond to any new tariffs by the Trump administration, which recently accused China of meddling in November elections and trying to recruit Americans to spy for it.
 But it remains unclear what that response will be and if it puts agreements like Exxon’s in China in jeopardy.

-In addition to the LNG terminal, Exxon received approval for its first wholly-owned chemical plant in China, becoming one of two foreign firms including Germany’s BASF (BASFn.DE) to gain approval to operate such plants without a local sponsor.
+In addition to the LNG terminal, Exxon received approval for its first wholly-owned chemical plant in China, becoming one of two foreign firms including Germany’s BASF to gain approval to operate such plants without a local sponsor.

 The terminal and chemicals plants combined will cost about $9 billion to build, consultancy IHS Markit estimates.